yashisingh-ds/Global_Business_Performance_Analysis-Power-BI-/README.md

 Develop an **interactive Power BI dashboard** that helps businesses:
 - Track total sales, profit, and quantities by product and region
 - Identify high-performing and underperforming areas
-- Visualize monthly, quarterly, and yearly trends
+- Visualize monthly and yearly trends, i.e, Total sales by Months and Years.
 - Enable **data-driven decision-making** for strategic growth

   ## 🛠 Tools & Technologies